TinaTiel/obs-chatbot-python/README.md

 ## Built-In Commands
 These commands are part of the bot itsself and cannot be disabled without changing the statements in startBot.py.

-`!help`: lists all available custom commands defined in _config.json_, described below.
-Accessible to all viewers.

-`!say <sometext>`: Echos back the text provided.

 `obsstatus`: Displays the status of the bot and connection to OBS.
 Only the broadcaster can execute this command.

 `reconnect`: Tries to reconnect the bot to OBS, up to three attempts.
 Only the broadcaster can execute this command.
 Can also be invoked as `reset` or `recover`.